ISEM-TUHH/billard-beamer-module/README.md

 ## Configuration
 This part is concerned with setting up the display area to perfectly match the billard table.

+### Manual calibration
+(recommended when the camera module is not available):
-1. Go to the modules configuration website under `http://<address>:5000/v1/config`
+1. Go to the modules configuration website under `http://<address>:5000/config/manual_config`
 2. This displays a grid on the beamer.
     - By selecting a corner on the website and clicking somewhere on the image, a marker is displayed at corresponding place on the beamer
     - Repeat until you perfectly match the corner you are wanting to fixate